Encyclopaedia Inflationaris: Two Parameters Models

 In particular, as will be seen in the following, the value of $\rstg$ plays an important role regarding the mechanism ending inflation.
 In the next section, we carry out the slow-roll analysis of this model.

 Let us also mention that the same potential arises in the context of tachyon inflation~\cite{Panigrahi:2007sq, Kwon:2011wc}, in the context of SQCD inflation~\cite{Brax:2009yd} and in the context of the strong coupling limit of twisted models of SQCD inflation, (see TWI, \sectionc{sec:twi} and \Refc{Davis:2010it}).
 It is also worth noticing that the same kind of inverse power law potential is sometimes used in quintessence models~\cite{Peebles:1987ek, Ratra:1987rm, Huey:2001ae}.
+The brane inflation potential can also receive power law corrections~\cite{Bean:2007eh} with either positive (UV models) or negative sign (IR models).
+The UV case is similar to RIPI models while the IR corresponds to SFI models.